President's Achievement Award

 - When deciding who to nominate, you should take into account that the impact of contributions is considered relative to an individual's job function, job classification and scope of work.

-- Use detailed, specific examples to describe the impact of an individual's contributions on the three primary award criteria: support, teamwork and innovation.
+- Use detailed, specific examples to describe the individual's contributions within three of the five characteristics: character, collaboration, engagement, excellence, and resilience.

 - Include endorsements from staff, faculty and/or students to show support for and further substantiate a nomination.